 - Restoran Hua Mui – Johor Bahru, Johor (1946)

-However, he added in conclusion that traditional kopitiams could be a dying heritage as new millennial cafes slowly take over our national coffee culture.
+However, he sadly added that traditional kopitiams could be a dying heritage as new millennial cafes slowly take over our national coffee culture.